Interstate 695 (Maryland): Curtis Creek to I-95

-Starting at the zero milepost in Baltimore, I-695, which at this point is officially called MD 695 and is maintained by the MDTA, is four lanes wide.
+Starting at the zero milepost in Baltimore, I-695, which is maintained by the MDTA, is four lanes wide.
 The route passes over Curtis Creek on a pair of drawbridges here, which have 58 ft of vertical navigational clearance and provide access for tall ships to a US Coast Guard base further upstream.
 Continuing west through industrial areas into Anne Arundel County, the route encounters the northern terminus of MD 10 (Arundel Expressway) at a directional interchange, where maintenance switches to MDSHA.
 The interchange includes access to the next interchange, with MD 2 (Ritchie Highway), a major north–south route between Baltimore and the southern suburbs, in Glen Burnie.
 This interchange has access to northbound MD 2 in both directions and from northbound MD 2 to the westbound direction.
 Beyond MD 2, I-695 encounters I-895B, a short connector to I-895 (Harbor Tunnel Thruway); this interchange provides access to southbound MD 2 from both directions and to the eastbound direction from southbound MD 2.
-Immediately past this interchange, I-695 comes to an interchange with the northern terminus of I-97, which terminates on the Beltway.
-At this point, the route officially becomes I-695.
+Immediately past this interchange, I-695 comes to an interchange with the northern terminus of I-97, which terminates on the beltway.

 The route continues west as a six-lane freeway, heading west into residential areas of Linthicum.
 It interchanges with MD 648 (Baltimore Annapolis Boulevard), where 132,330 vehicles travel I-695 every day, before turning northwest and intersecting MD 170 (Camp Meade Road) and passing over the Maryland Transit Administration (MTA)'s Baltimore Light RailLink.
 The route encounters the B–W Parkway (MD 295) at a cloverleaf interchange where the route's signage changes from east–west to north–south at this interchange.
 It turns more to the north from here and heads into commercial areas, interchanging with MD 168 (Nursery Road) and Hammonds Ferry Road.
 Past this interchange, the route crosses the Patapsco River into Baltimore County and soon encounters a partial interchange with I-895 (Harbor Tunnel Thruway) with access only from the southbound direction of I-695 to I-895 northbound and from I-895 southbound to the northbound direction of I-695.
 Past this interchange, I-695 heads north, interchanging with Hollins Ferry Road in Lansdowne before passing under CSX Transportation's Baltimore Terminal Subdivision and coming to an interchange with US 1 Alternate (US 1 Alt.; Washington Boulevard) in Arbutus.
-A short distance later, I-695 comes to a semidirectional interchange with I-95.
+A short distance later, I-695 comes to a semi-directional interchange with I-95.